Einstein’s Unheralded Prescription for Peace

 Einstein transformed humankind’s understanding of existence itself when he theorized that humanity’s conception of time and space as mutually exclusive, absolute things was illusory.
-His special and general theories of relativity represent unequivocally mind-blowing acts of creative insight and sense-making.
+His theories of special and general relativity represent unequivocally mind-blowing acts of creative insight and sense-making.
 We have a better understanding of reality because of Einstein’s genius, and that better understanding matters in important ways.

 Take GPS satellites for example.
 We know that time and space do not exist as they seem to us, because GPS technology works as it does, relying on Einstein’s genius as it quickly, precisely and accurately determines the location of any spot on our planet.

 While Einstein is best known for his paradigm-shifting ideas about space and time, a different convention-busting idea he believed in — one about the human condition itself — has more profound practical implications.

 Einstein thought that free will was an illusion.
 One that causes people to misunderstand what they are.
 Einstein did not believe that people were the free-willing conscious agents that most people see themselves as.
 He thought people misunderstand what’s happening when they make a choice or a decision.

 Einstein wrote about the subject in 1932 in My Credo:

 “I do not believe in free will.
 Schopenhauer’s words: ‘Man can do what he wants, but he cannot will what he wills,’ accompany me in all situations throughout my life and reconcile me with the actions of others, even if they are rather painful to me.
 This awareness of the lack of free will keeps me from taking myself and my fellow men too seriously as acting and deciding individuals, and from losing my temper.”